DevExpress/devextreme-documentation/concepts/05 UI Components/Pagination/05 Getting Started with Pagination/15 Implement Remote Pagination/20 Integrate LoadPanel.md

 ##### Angular

-To integrate DevExtreme LoadPanel:
+To integrate the DevExtreme LoadPanel component:

-1. Add LoadPanel to the code.
+1. Add a LoadPanel to the code.
 2. [Display](/Documentation/ApiReference/UI_Components/dxLoadPanel/Configuration/#visible) it before calling the render function.
-3. Hide it after rendering each color.
+3. Hide it after render.
 <!-- ... -->

     <!-- tab: app.component.html -->